Anthony van Dyck: London and death

 A letter dated 13 August 1641, from Lady Roxburghe in England to a correspondent in The Hague, reported that van Dyck was recuperating from a long illness.
 In November, van Dyck's condition worsened, and he returned to England from Paris, where he had gone to paint Cardinal Richelieu.
-He died in Blackfriars, London on 9 December 1641, the same day as the baptism of his daughter Justiniana.
+He died at his home in Blackfriars on 9 December 1641, the same day as the baptism of his new-born daughter Justiniana.
 He was buried on 11 December, in the choir of St Paul's Cathedral.
-His mortal remains and tomb (erected by the king) were destroyed in the Great Fire of London in 1666.
+His body and tomb (erected by the king) were destroyed in the Great Fire of London in 1666.